- Online

 Expand your leadership range by integrating your lived experience with a coaching approach and skillset that promotes development, performance, autonomy and resilience for the leader and those they engage with.
 Develop the awareness, knowledge, and skills to create a safe, productive conversational learning environment and to navigate conversations in a way that strengths relationships and makes efficient progress on the challenges at hand.

-Our foundational Leader as Coach - Fundamentals course focuses on what coaching is and how it works through exploration and practice of the ways in which coaches co-create the conditions for coaching, and confidently navigate coaching conversations that are supportive, empowering and promote the autonomy of all involved.
-This is the first required course for our upcoming 60-hour UBC Leader as Coach Micro-Credential.
+Our foundational Leader as Coach course focuses on what coaching is and how it works through exploration and practice of the ways in which coaches co-create the conditions for coaching, and confidently navigate coaching conversations that are supportive, empowering and promote the autonomy of all involved.
+This is the first required course for our upcoming 60-hour UBC micro-credential, Leader as Coach.

 By the end of the course, you'll be able to: